Zurev89/sakura-canopy-sanctuary/sanctuary_onboarding_blueprint.md

 ### Seeds

 Every booth offers clean, downloadable copies of its ideas.
 Visitors are free to take them, host them elsewhere, translate them, or adapt them.
 Control is deliberately released.

+This is the complete architectural description.
+It is deliberately simple so it can be built with ordinary no-code tools or by volunteer developers who share the values.